 Read full article "La Grotta del Picchio Verde"

 Located in the small hamlet of La della Sassa, this restaurant is named after the small natural grotto in which it is located and where a few tables are in.
-Welcoming setting, the kitchen offers authentic. traditional Tuscan dishes.
+A welcoming setting, the kitchen offers authentic traditional Tuscan dishes.